 forgiveness through the blood of Christ -- These verses go with verse

-covenant worship to cleanse the people from dead works, so when they performed
+covenant temple worship that simulated cleansing the people from their sins if they performed

-the sacrifices exactly as they were commanded, God accepted it as a form of
+the sacrifices exactly as they were commanded, accepting it as a form of

 (140c)